faribahnawar/faribahnawar/README.md

 # Hello, world! 👋

+*"I have the simplest tastes.
+I am always satisfied with the best." - Oscar Wilde*

 ## About Me
 I'm a student attending SAIT and learning how to become a UX designer.